-You can also revert to using the TSS DDA (see the Card Payment through TSS (TSS DDA) section below for more details) by changing your answer to 'No' for the question Do you authorise TSS to use your DDA as a MoP on future declarations? and updating your CDS Dashboard to revoke the standing authority.
+Reverting to using the 'Card Payment Through TSS (TSS DDA)' MoP authorise TSS to use your DDA as a MoP on future declarations? and updating your CDS Dashboard to revoke the standing authority.
 The 'Card Payment Through TSS' (TSS DDA) details will then be auto-populated in all declarations generated and/or submitted from then onwards, unless you are completing an arrived Full Frontier Declaration, or a prelodged Full Frontier Declaration for maritime (sea) ILP movements, for which other MoPs need to be used.
 Further details on these MoPs are included in this guide.